AntoniDabrowski/scientific-paper-advisor/README.md

 # Scientific paper advisor
-Google chrome plugin for analyzing research papers and its links.
+Google Chrome plugin for analyzing research papers and their links.
 Developed by Cezary Troska and Antoni Dąbrowski as an Engineering Thesis.